flutter/website/src/docs/get-started/flutter-for/ios-devs.md

 ## Views

 ### What is the equivalent of a `UIView` in Flutter?

+{{site.alert.secondary}}
+How is react-style, or _declarative_, programming different than the traditional imperative style?
+For a comparison, see [Introduction to declarative UI](/docs/get-started/flutter-for/declarative).
+{{site.alert.end}}

 On iOS, most of what you create in the UI is done using view objects, which are instances of the `UIView` class.
 These can act as containers for other `UIView`